- Anastasija Zareckyte

-Youth Ambassadors meet for the forth time in Leeuwarden, the Netherlands
+Youth Ambassadors met for the fourth time, this time in Leeuwarden, the Netherlands

 Day 1 - Working dynamics